appsmithorg/appsmith-docs/website/docs/reference/widgets/maps.md

 ## Display location

-In the Map widget, you can display your desired location on the map by setting the **Initial location** property by choosing from Google's autocomplete suggestions.
-For example, if you search for `New York, NY, USA`, the location would be shown on the Map widget.
-Alternatively, you can define the location using JavaScript and pass it as an array of objects with latitude and longitude coordinates, like:
+To display a specific area on the Map widget, you can set the **Initial location** property by selecting a location from Google's autocomplete suggestions.
+For instance, if you want to show New York City as the initial location on the Map widget, you can either select it from Google's autocomplete suggestions or define its location using JavaScript, like:

 ```js
 {